gavinlyonsrepo/pic_16F18346_projects/projects/ds1307/README.md

 In this folder the main source code in C (xc8) for program can be found in file main.c.
 The code generated using the MPLAB Code Configurator is in a folder called mcc_generated_files.

-There is an LCD library(LCD.c and LCD.h), for controlling the HD44780-based LCD 16x02 library I2C bus & PCF8574 interface.
+There is a LCD library(LCD.c and LCD.h), for controlling the HD44780-based LCD 16x02 library I2C bus & PCF8574 interface.

-There is an Ds1307 RTC library(ds1307.c and ds1307.h)
+There is a Ds1307 RTC library(ds1307.c and ds1307.h)

 There is a keyboard library (Keypad.h and Keyboard.c).
 4X4 keypad, This is used to enter information to change date and time ,